PurdueRCAC/ApplicationDocs/FAQs/jupyter_kernels.rst

         conda install Package1
         pip install Package2

-Step 5: Run python codes on Open OnDemand Jupyter with the newly created kernel
+Step 5: Open OnDemand Jupyter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In Jupyter Lab or Jupter Notebook, you can create a new notebook with the newly created kernel.
+In Jupyter Lab or Jupter Notebook of Open OnDemand, you can create a new notebook with the newly created kernel.

 Example: CellRank
 ~~~~~~~~~~~~~~~~~~